from copy import deepcopy

 """

-Calculated the relative root mean sqare error from a list of value differnces,
+Calculate the relative root mean sqare error from a list of value differences.

 Parameters